aristocrats/sikky/README.md

 [![Build Status](https://travis-ci.org/Kflash/sikky.svg?branch=master)](https://travis-ci.org/Kflash/sikky)

 A very fast, and very small boilerplate.
-Uses TypeScript 2.0 Pre to compile down to ES2015.
-From there Rollup and Buble will do the magic.
+Uses `TypeScript 2.0 Pre` to compile down to `ES2015`.
+From there `Rollup` and `Bublé` will do the magic.
 A complete bundle time is assumed to be around 0.4 ms. Depends on your computer.

 ## Features